josephbudd/kickwasm/README.md

 1. The domain folder contains domain ( application ) level logic.
 1. The mainprocess folder contains the main process level logic.
 1. The renderer folder contains the renderer level logic.
-1. The site folder contains the templates, styles etc for the browser.
+1. The site folder contains the wasm, templates, styles etc for the browser.

 ### The framework has 2 processes

 1. The **main process** is a web server running through whatever port you indicate in your application's http.yaml file.
-1. When you start the main process it opens a browser which loads and runs the **renderer process**.
+1. When you start the main process it opens a browser which loads and runs the **renderer process** from the **site/** folder.

 ### The framework has a 2 step build

 So when you build the framework, you build both the renderer process and the main process.
+The renderer process code is in the **renderer/** folder but it is built into the **site/** folder.

-There is a shell script in the renderer folder that builds the renderer process.
+There is a shell script in the **renderer/** folder that builds the renderer process into the **site/** folder.
 It's **build.sh**.

-Here is an example using the colors example.
+Here is a build example using the colors example.
 In this example I

 * cd to the examples/colors/renderer/ folder.
 * run the renderer build shell script.